manus-team/Luaga/README.md

 The configuration on the Zeros is managed with Ansible (installed on the 3), and is currently done via ad-hoc commands which at some point should probably be written into playbooks for ease of use.
 There are three ansible groups configured, scanners, scanner1-10 and scanner11-20.
 The last two groups are for testing convenience.

 The Zeros should in theory run listen.py on startup, which listens on a multicast group and takes a photo into the scans folder, named with their hostname, every time the "capture" command is received.

+Number 1 has an older Version of the image and a GUI-Installed for Camerafocus tests.

 ## Common tasks